Return to Travel Planning – Hotel Negotiations

 The end of the 1st quarter shifted from an all-time high to the lowest rates since 2008 for the hotel industry worldwide.
 The combination of hotels that have had to temporarily close, dramatically invest in higher tech cleanliness standards, and experienced a dramatic fluctuation in rates has put the hotel industry in a whirlwind of uncertainty with both current and future hotel programs.
 To date, 84% of all hotel properties have either been forced to lay-off or furlough employees with only 37% having brought any back to the workforce.

+For those companies with more uncertainty than estimates.
+We have many clients who are presently taking the position of caution and will continue to do so.
+Remember that during this time, if you are limiting your travel, you will continue to save through our proprietary HotelRate Check re-shopping platform.
+Over the past few months we were able to save those clients who were traveling over three times the amount of rate reductions over the same period last year!
 Health, Cleanliness and Amenities.
 When pursuing your discussions and negotiations, ensure your preferred hotels have a consistent set of health and cleanliness procedures, as well as overall standards in place.
 Most chains have invested heavily in new cleaning technology and directives, and it is important that you build into your program a commitment to these guidelines.
 TI has added a new aggregate listing on our Covid-19 Information Hub of the cleanliness standards and policies for many regional and global hotel brands.
+Lastly, consider that the value of amenities could be limited with restaurants at full-service hotels being closed. |

 Summary